toomanycats/toomanycats.github.io/_posts/2017-09-18-eddy-current-correction-in-fsl.md

 This program is really a script wrapper and what is does is really simple.

+   * Strips off the first volume to use as the reference volume
-   * The script first separates a 4D file into volumes.
+   * separates the rest of the 4D file into volumes.
    * Then registers the volumes to the first volume.
    * Registered volumes are merged back into a 4D file
+   * cleans up

 That's it.
 Although, along the way, temp files are created, and a Python helper program is called to create a string for `fsl_merge`.